abhayd08/Bot-AI/README.md

 ### Theme

-- I selected a specific theme for the application to create a consistent look and feel across all components.
-The theme enhances readability, usability, and overall user experience.
+- I've implemented both light and dark themes in the application to ensure a consistent look and feel across all components.
+This approach enhances readability, usability, and the overall user experience.
+Users have the flexibility to switch between themes at any time.

 #